yyt20080808/LDP-EM-MR/README.md

 Equip the existing SOTA LDP protocols with Expectation-maximization algorithm and reduction framework for estimating.

 ## Dependencies
-To run the experiments in this repo, you may need to use python3.8 or later version, you need to install package `numpy`, `xxhash`.
+To run the experiments in this repo, you may need to use python3.8 or later version, you need to install package `numpy`, `xxhash`,`matplotlib`.

+## Outline
+This includes the implementations of Mixture Reduction (MR) framework for estimating LDP noised reports generate from SOTA LDP protocols.
+- ` [GRR & OLH](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-wang-tianhao.pdf):  Existing FOs for frequency estimation, \grr performs better than \olh when $K<3e^{\varepsilon}+2$.
+- ` [PM](https://arxiv.org/abs/1907.00782) & [SR](): Existing numerical protocols for mean estimation, \sr performs better than \pmm when $\varepsilon$ is small.
+- ` [SW](https://dl.acm.org/doi/abs/10.1145/3318464.3389700):  Existing numerical protocols for distribution estimation, equiped with EM and smoothing technique.
+- ` [PCKV](https://www.usenix.org/system/files/sec20-gu.pdf): Existing key-value protocols, for frequency estimation on key, and conditional mean estimation on value.

+Some FOs code is based on the implementation by [Wang](https://github.com/vvv214/LDP_Protocols) and [Maddock](https://github.com/Samuel-Maddock/pure-LDP/blob/master/README.md).
+And the estimating methods includes unbiased estimation, post-processing method([Basecut, Normsub](https://github.com/vvv214/LDP_Protocols/tree/master/post-process),[IIW](https://github.com/SEUNICK/LDP)), EM-based MLE and our MR.

 ## File structure
 - `./ldp_reduction`: the source directory of all the mechanisms, datasets and models we have experimented with.